chaplinjs/chaplin/README.md

 ## The Example Application: Facebook Likes Browser

-While traditional site login using e-mail and password is still around, single sign-on gained popularity It’s common that user authentication
+While traditional site login using e-mail and password is still around, single sign-on gained popularity.
 The example application features a client-side OAuth 2.0 login with [Facebook Connect](https://developers.facebook.com/docs/reference/javascript/FB.login/).
-Facebook is a sample service provider.
+Facebook is just a sample service provider.
 On moviepilot.com, we’re also using the [Google APIs Client Library](http://code.google.com/p/google-api-javascript-client/).
 We have experimented with [Twitter Anywhere](https://dev.twitter.com/docs/anywhere/welcome) which provides a client-side login but doesn’t support OAuth 2.0.
 (Moviepilot.com allows you to log in with Twitter, but it’s an old-school OAuth 1.0 server-side login.)

 This example uses a Facebook application named “Chaplin Example App”.
 On login, you will be asked to grant access rights to this Facebook app.
 Of course this app will not post anything to Facebook on your behalf or publish/submit your personal data.
 You’re free to [revoke access rights](https://www.facebook.com/settings/?tab=applications) at any time.
 You might easily [create your own Facebook App](https://developers.facebook.com/apps) and change the app ID in `facebook.coffee`/`facebook.js`.